Taupō Volcano: History

+Geology

+The Taupō Volcano erupts rhyolite, a viscous magma, with a high silica content, a feature associated with the middle portion of the Taupō Volcanic Zone within the Taupō Rift.
+This is an intra-arc rift in the eastern part of the continental Australian Plate, resulting from an oblique convergence with the Pacific Plate in the Hikurangi subduction zone.
+In this region the Moho discontinuity starts about 25-30 km beneath the surface beyond the modern Taupō Rift boundaries to the west and east, but there is an area of strong contrast in seismic velocity at 16 kn depth that is postulated to be due to intruded crust from where the feed magma is evolving.
+Studies show large areas of partial melt below 10 km with a brittle-ductile rock transition at approximately 6-8 km beneath the surface.
+For unknown as yet reasons, possibly associated with the present high rate of rift spreading and the recent subduction of the Hikurangi Plateau this area is very productive in its surface volcanism.

-If the magma does not contain much gas, rhyolite tends to just form a lava dome.
+If the magma does not contain much gas, rhyolite tends to just form a lava dome, and such eruptions are more common.
 However, when mixed with gas or steam, rhyolitic eruptions can be extremely violent.
 The magma froths to form pumice and ash, which is thrown out with great force.
+Such eruptions tend to be earlier in any given eruption cycle.

 If the volcano creates a stable plume, high in the atmosphere, the pumice and ash are blown sideways, and eventually fall to the ground, draping the landscape like snow.

 If the material thrown out cools more rapidly and becomes denser than the air, it cannot rise as high, and suddenly collapses back to the ground, forming a pyroclastic flow, hitting the surface like water from a waterfall, and spreading sideways across the land at enormous speed.
 When the pumice and ash settle, they are sufficiently hot to stick together as a rock called ignimbrite.
 Pyroclastic flows can travel hundreds of kilometres an hour.

 Earlier eruptions

 Earlier ignimbrite eruptions occurred further north than Taupō.
 Some of these were enormous, and two eruptions around 1.25 and 1.0 million years ago were big enough to generate an ignimbrite sheet that covered the North Island from Auckland to Napier.

-While Taupō has been active for 300,000 years, explosive eruptions became more common 65,000 years ago.
+While Taupō has been active for about 300,000 years, explosive eruptions have been more typical in the last 42,000 years.